-This site, and all other sites ending with the suffix cips.org, uses server-side session cookies that allow you to:
+When visiting any webpage ending with the suffix cips.org, we cookies that allow you to:

 - maintain a shopping basket or booking form

-- to allow you, after member login, to access member only information or receive member only privileges.
+- after member login, to access member only information or receive member only privileges.

 This type of cookie is saved on your computer for a fixed period (usually a year or longer) and is not deleted when the browser is closed.
 Persistent cookies are used where we need to know who you are for more than one browsing session.
 For example, this type of cookie is used to store your preferences, so that they are remembered for the next visit.